freebsd/freebsd-src/doc/html/_sources/basic/ccache_def.txt

    KCM client support is new in release 1.13.
-A KCM daemon has not yet been implemented in MIT krb5, but the client will interoperate with the KCM daemon implemented by Heimdal.
-OS X 10.7 and higher provides a KCM daemon as part of the operating system, and the **KCM** cache type is used as the default cache on that platform in a default build.
+A KCM daemon has not yet been implemented in MIT krb5, but the client will interoperate with the KCM daemon implemented by Heimdal.  macOS 10.7 and higher provides a KCM daemon as part of the operating system, and the **KCM** cache type is used as the default cache on that platform in a default build.